Emergency Dental Care

 Emergency Dentist in Brentwood, TN

-If you believe you are having a dental emergency, please contact us immediately at (615) 377-6306 for a same-day dental appointment.
-If it is outside of our office hours (M-TH 7:30AM-4PM) or we were unable to answer the phone, please leave a message and we will return your call as soon as possible.
+If you are experiencing a dental emergency, don’t hesitate to call us at (615) 377-6306 for a same-day appointment.
+Our office hours are Monday through Thursday from 7:30AM – 4PM.
+In the event that we are unable to answer the phone, kindly leave a message and we will get back to you as soon as possible.

 Cost of a Dental Emergency

 In the event of a dental emergency, we follow the same payment guidelines as those seen for any other procedure.
 To view a comprehensive list of our accepted insurance providers, forms of payment, and other pertinent payment information, please visit our financial page.Financial and Insurance Information

 Time is of the essence when it comes to dental emergencies.
 Such emergencies can include, but are not limited to, severe bleeding, the need to save a tooth, a severe infection, or unbearable pain.
 If you experience any of these issues, you should contact Hallmark Dental right away.
 If we are not available, seek care at the nearest medical facility as soon as possible.
 Severe infections, such as a tooth abscess, can be life-threatening, so it is important to address the situation as quickly as possible.